openid/OpenID4VCI/openid-connect-4-credential-issuance-1_0.md

 ```

 The issuer MAY also render a QR code containing the request data in order to allow the user to scan the request using her wallet app.

+The wallet MUST consider the parameter values in the initiation request as not trustworthy since the origin is not authenticated and the message
+integrity is not protected.
+The Wallet MUST apply the same checks on the issuer that it would apply when the flow is started from the Wallet itself since the issuer is not trustworthy just because it sent the initiation request.
+An attacker might attempt to use an initation request to conduct a phishing or injection attack.

+The wallet MUST NOT accept credentials just because this mechanism was used.
+All protocol steps defined in this draft MUST be performed in the same way as if
+the wallet would have started the flow.

+The wallet MUST be able to process multiple occurences of the URL query parameters `credential_type` and/or `manifest_id`.
+Multiple occurences MUST be
+treated as multiple values of the respective parameter.

+The AS MUST ensure the release of any privacy-sensitive data is legally based (e.g. if passing an e-mail address in the `login_hint` parameter).

 ### Issuance Initiation Response